AstrowareAI/cogwatch/HACKATHON_SUBMISSION.md

 ### For AI Safety: A New Threat Model

-Traditional AI safety focuses on:
-- Misalignment (AI with goals contrary to humanity)
-- Deception (AI hiding true capabilities/intentions)
-- Power-seeking (AI accumulating resources/control)

-This research reveals a different threat:
-- **Cognitive dependence at scale**
-- **Not malicious AI, but convenient AI**
-- **Not future superintelligence, but current GPT-4 at 95% adoption**
+Traditional AI safety focuses on misalignment, deception, and power-seeking.
+This research reveals a different threat: **cognitive dependence at scale**.
+Not malicious AI, but convenient AI.
+Not future superintelligence, but current GPT-4 at 95% adoption.

 The danger isn't that AI becomes too powerful.
 The danger is that humans become too weak.

-## 4.5 What Can Be Done
+## 4.3 What Can Be Done

 Our model shows early intervention (2026) is 3x more effective than delayed action (2028).
 The window is **2 years**.